aca18awk/Maths-am-I-pregnant/README.md

 This is a website that calculates the approximate probability of getting pregnant based on various  factors.
 The probability is calculated using methods I have derived from quality research (links can be found on the site)

-I made this on a whim, however on further reflection I've realised it may actually be useful so someone.
+I made this on a whim, however on further reflection I've realised it may actually be useful for someone.

 All of the code is here, nothing at all is stored anywhere.